cb-saravanakumarn/builderio-ds/packages/sting-react-mcp/knowledgebase/Checkbox.md

    */
   onValuesChange?: (values: string[]) => void;
   /**
-   * Title for the group
+   * Label for the group
    */
-  title?: React.ReactNode;
+  label?: React.ReactNode;
   /**
    * Description for the group
    */